Atelier Sauvage

 This is a hard one, I wish you could tell me!

-I find a lot of inspiration in the way artist like JB Blunk managed to make their personal lives and professional practices one whole coherent thing.
+I find a lot of inspiration in the way artists like JB Blunk managed to make their personal lives and professional practices one whole, coherent thing.

 Objects of emotions.